xstate-wizards/xstate-wizards/README.md

         { type: "hr" },
         { type: "countdownTimer", config: { timer: 1000 * 5 } },
       ],
+      // ... events to be evaluated (check XState docs)
       on: {
         WAITED: { target: "questionVolume" },
       },
     },
+    // 2nd state...
     questionVolume: {
       content: (ctx) => [
         { type: "h5", text: "How many questions do you have to ask your users?" },